e2b-dev/E2B/DEV.md

 - how to solve snapshot storage problem?
 - Add local apt-get mirror for provisioning
 - Update nomad
+- CLI upload the context while archiving in stream

 ### API
 - Add monitoring to the envs routes